renanfranca/renanfranca.github.io/_posts/2022-04-27-publishing-microservices-into-gke.md

 ![image](https://renanfranca.github.io/img/publishing-microservices-gke/until-shutdown-billing-report.png)
 <figcaption>The cost until I shut down the web app</figcaption>

-## My considerations
+## How was my experience with Google Cloud?
-Google cloud platform is easy to use and set things up.
+Google cloud platform is easy to use and I set things up quickly.
+I could learn while I was using it, I could undo, destroyed and build easily 😆

+I think Google Cloud should have a real free plan for small microservices applications, so the user will pay when the product gain traction and started to be used ☺

+### Now it's your turn!
+How was your experience with Google Cloud?
+I will enjoy to read your comments 🤗

+If you have any question feel free to ask me anything here or Direct Message (DM) me on Twitter  [@renan_afranca](https://www.twitter.com/renan_afranca) (follow me and I will follow you back to unlock the DM option).